Can’t stop obsessing about hiking? Check out these best books about hiking!

 Read on for my reviews of some of the most iconic books about hiking!

-Note: As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
+This post may contain affiliate links, which means I earn from qualifying purchases at no additional cost to you.
 I only recommend things I've tried myself or that a trusted peer has recommended and all additional income goes into keeping this site running smoothly!

 Best Books about Hiking the Appalachian Trail